32-bit, Low-Power Processor at an 8-bit Cost

 Software Test Libraries

-Arm's Software Test Libraries provide diagnostic coverage to address functional safety requirements for ISO 26262 and IEC 61509 systems with flexible execution scheduling minimizing the run time impact on the application.
+Arm's Software Test Libraries provide diagnostic coverage to address functional safety requirements for ISO 26262 and IEC 61508 systems, with flexible execution scheduling minimizing the run-time impact on applications.

 The BBC micro:bit is a pocket-sized computer that helps